DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 - Speed tests for pytorch
   - real world Pytorch examples would be good
 - MPICH with slurm for more options? --> No. MPICH comes with Hydra which supports slurm
-- Can we do better than 25GB/s?
-  - Maybe through some slurm configs to select NICs?
 - are the pure RCCL tests necessary?
-- Do we need to do internode testing?
+- Do we need to do intranode testing?

 # Notes on unused Files:
 - The `hipcc-*` files are currently not used but included in the repository incase we need to support flash-attention and transformers in the future